 John Newton (1725-1807) was the Parish priest of Olney and Cowper’s friend and collaborator.
-But he began his career as a seafarer and slave trader, before becoming a famous London preacher and spiritual mentor to William Wilberforce, the abolitionist.
+But he began his career as a seafarer and worked aboard slave trading ships, before becoming a famous London preacher and spiritual mentor to William Wilberforce, the abolitionist.

 Returning to England aboard the Greyhound in 1748, John Newton awoke to find the ship caught in a violent storm and about to sink.
 He prayed for God’s mercy, the storm died down and after four more weeks at sea the Greyhound finally made it to port in Lough Swilly in Ireland

 The experience marked the beginning of his conversion to Christianity.
 Newton continued to work in the slave trade but his actions began to be shaped by his faith.